-Answering some of these questions will help you visualise exactly who your buyer is and why they would buy you.
+Answering some of these questions will help you visualize exactly who your buyer is and why they would buy you.

 It’s crucial to think about these things at the beginning because they will help you shape exactly how you engineer your business and what you focus on.